Life Onboard – What Is It Like On a Sailing Holiday?

 On Trinovante you’ll be sailing as part of a small close-knit team.
-We all work together to sail the boat to its next destination.
+We all pull together to sail the boat to its next destination.
 With your fellow crew, you will learn together, experience the challenge and excitement of sailing, and ultimately accomplish something that not everyone does in their life.

 Performance Anxiety?
 Don’t worry – we won’t expect you to perform!
-We know all boats are different so even if you have done a lot of sailing before we won’t expect you to know anything when you arrive.
+We know all boats are different so even if you have done a lot of sailing holidays before we won’t expect you to know anything when you arrive.

 Unsure if you have a sufficient level of agility and fitness to take part in a voyage?
 Simple – just give us a ring and have a chat.
 We’ll be honest and tell you if we think sailing on Trinovante is not right for you.
 We may even suggest another more suitable boat you can go on.